A Tear in the Matrix

 They even worked on advanced Stage IV cancers with extensive metastasis for which primary care physicians had completely given up hope.
 (A patient knows when his oncologist has reached that point when the subject of discussion centers on the status of his will and the settling of any unattended legal affairs.)

-I watched a clumsily composed VCR tape showing case after case of grateful customer providing their own personal testimony.
+I watched a clumsily composed VCR tape showing case after case of grateful customers providing their own personal testimony.
 I could tell that, on the whole, their stories were genuine. [ See the video - ( 6 )].
 I also spoke directly to a number of end users who related stories that were nothing short of miraculous.
 In most of these cases, orthodox medicine had failed miserably, and many had no problem sharing their disdain for conventional cancer treatment -- not because they were predisposed to any particular philosophical position, but because they were eyewitnesses to their own victimhood.
-And so, when able to obtain some of the topical salve myself, I applied the product on a rapidly enlarging mole that I myself had been nurturing.
+And so, when able to obtain some of the topical salve myself, I applied the product on a rapidly enlarging mole that that had been growing on my face.
 Apparently, the vanity that had encouraged my first wife and I to purchase a sun tanning bed for one of our bedrooms had come back to haunt me.
 About two centimeters below my left eye, the mole wasn't just getting larger, it was getting much darker.
-As a student of herbology for many years, I knew the symptoms well, and yet I had demurred in seeking out the (second) opinion of a dermatologist.
+As a student of herbology for many years, I knew the symptoms well, and yet I had delayed in seeking out the (second) opinion of a dermatologist.

 Impressed with what I had observed so far, I attempted to enter into a business relationship with Medical Sciences, Inc. about this same time.
 Zane Blanton and Calvin Taylor proved to be very difficult people to negotiate with.
 Basic contractual points were altered after oral understandings were reached.
 Then changed again.
 As a friend of mine who works as an investment broker, Steve Roberts, M.D., tells me, this is the classic "mad scientist negotiation game."
 He says, "They are so worried that the entire world is out to screw them that you basically end up wasting weeks of time on a deal that never had a chance of reaching fruition in the first place."
 (Years later I would relate the entire incident to Steve, and thereafter it became an ongoing joke.
 I couldn't conclude a phone conversation with him without hearing a reversion to his very best imitation of a frantic, 95 year old mad scientist ...
 "You're trying to screeeeeeewww me!")